 - Develop a “Just Transition” program for the retraining of workers in dirty energy industries to guaranteed jobs in alternative green energy companies.

 - Ban the use of plastic bottles and plastic bags.
-Demand biodegradible alternatives.
+Demand biodegradable alternatives.
+Return to the use of reusable, recyclable glass deposit bottles.

 - Ban on the storage of fracked water and other fracking materials in, or transport of these materials through, NY State.